 Are you struggling to take out your first mortgage?
 Or are you a concerned parent, anxious to help your child onto the property ladder?
-A guarantor mortgage might be just what you need.
+A guarantor mortgage - or similar alternative - might be just what you need.

 Guarantor mortgages are a way for parents and other relatives to help those who are struggling to take out a mortgage and buy their first home.
 They’re not as common as they used to be, with many lenders now providing joint borrower sole proprietor arrangements instead.

 We’ll explain everything you need to know about guarantors and joint borrower sole proprietor setups in this guide.